Abeeha-Z/Create-TaskQuestions/Free Response.md

 #### Part (a):
 Consider the first iteration statement included in the Procedure section of your Personalized Project Reference. **Describe what is being accomplished by the code in the body of the iteration statement.**

+the iteration statement removes an item on the To Do List

 #### Part (b):